 Entertain little ones too small for the waves

 This is quite possibly one of my favorite tips for a fantastic beach trip of all time.
-My number one recommendation for parents is to bring a small shovel (we use a medium-sized garden spade shovel) and use it to dig a wide, shallow hole.
-If you dig near the water, occasional waves will fill it with water.
-Youngsters who are too small to venture out into the waves can play in this little kiddie pool without having to worry about waves knocking them down.
+My number one recommendation for parents is to bring a small shovel (we use a medium-sized garden spade shovel like this one from Home Depot) and use it to dig a wide, shallow hole.
+If you dig near the ocean, occasional waves will fill it with water.
+Youngsters who are too small to venture out into the waves can play in this little “kiddie pool” without having to worry about waves knocking them down.
 Every time we dig a hole at the beach, other kids end up joining us in the “pool”!
+Our little ones are now 4 and 6, and we still dig a hole every time we go to the beach.
+They love it!

 Ban sand from the house